Ekryd/mindi-f/README.md

 ## Disclaimer ##

-This framework is not designed for large scale enterprise systems, there are other frameworks for that (such as Spring, JSF or EJB3).
+This framework is not designed for large scale enterprise systems, there are other frameworks for that (such as Spring or EJB3).
 This framework focus on simplicity and a small codebase.